Garden-AI/garden-backend/infra/README.md

 Deploying changes to the Lambda code is out of Terraform's purview.
 If you're making a new API endpoint that has the same auth requirements as an existing one, you probably shouldn't have need to change anything here.

+Likewise, building/deploying new docker images for the backend app to the lightsail container service is handled by a github action (see ./github/workflows/deploy-lightsail.yml) rather than terraform.

 ## What infra is there?

 - An AWS API Gateway
 - Authorizer Lambda
 - App Lambda
-- S3 buckets for storing model binaries
+- S3 buckets for storing user notebook contents
+- ECR public repository for storing user images
+- Lightsail container service for running the new backend app

 ### Subdirectory structure / modules
 Almost all resources are configured in dedicated modules under the `modules/` subdirectory.
 Currently the only exception to this are resources pertaining to the custom `api.thegardens.ai` domain, which live in `prod/main.tf`.